 Understanding Texas DWI Penalties

-While the penalties for a DWI conviction can be severe, an arrest is not the same as a conviction and my firm stands ready to advocate for your rights in court or through a settlement out of court.
+While the penalties for a DWI conviction can be severe, an arrest is not the same as a conviction, and my firm stands ready to advocate for your rights in court or through a resolution out of court.

-It's vital to comprehend the full extent of DWI penalties in Texas to prepare an effective defense.
+It is vital to understand the full extent of DWI penalties in Texas to prepare an effective defense.
 These penalties can escalate quickly and carry long-term impacts on your professional and personal life.
 For instance, a first-time DWI conviction, while seemingly minor, can lead to license suspension, heavy fines, and potential jail time.
-Having knowledgeable representation is not just advisable but necessary to potentially alleviate or negate these penalties.
+Having knowledgeable representation is not just advisable but necessary to potentially alleviate or reduce these penalties.

 Penalties for DWI in Texas are as follows: